New TCS rate from April 1, 2025: Get Ready to Shell Out more money!

 Remittance through education loan toward foreign education

-Under LRS, remittances made for foreign education via an education loan paid abroad attract a TCS of 0.5 percent for the amount transferred beyond Rs 7 lakh.
-This will not change going forward, either.
-However, if the funding source is not an education loan, money remitted overseas, even for education, attracts TCS at 5 percent if the amount is above Rs 7 lakh.
+Under LRS, remittances made for foreign education via an education loan paid abroad attract a TCS of 0.5 percent for the amount transferred beyond Rs 10 lakh.
+However, if the funding source is not an education loan, money remitted overseas, even for education, attracts TCS at 5 percent if the amount is above Rs 10 lakh.

 Certain expenses may not be considered educational expenses for tax purposes and, as a result, may be subject to a higher TCS.